How to Apply

 (Note that the TMUA will currently only be used as part of its admissions decision for single honours maths degrees G100 and G103, and will not be used for admission to Natural Sciences, even for Maths routes within Natural Sciences see here for more info).

-Results: Results are released on 28 November.
-Information about accessing your results and releasing them to your selected institution(s) can be found at: Test of Mathematics for University Admission
+More Information can be found at: Test of Mathematics for University Admission

 Information will be available from most schools nationwide (Schools that currently administer STEP and MAT will be automatically registered).

 Please note that the number of offers we can make is limited and in recent years we have been unable to make offers to all the applicants we had graded as excellent.
 In order to distinguish between applicants, significant emphasis is placed on the TMUA.
 We also use any other available evidence of achievement in mathematics at AS-level (or above).
 We give such evidence much higher weighting than (predicted) achievement in other subjects including (predicted) achievement beyond 3 A-levels.

 We also encourage candidates to take the Advanced Extension Award in Mathematics.
 Other evidence of ability and enthusiasm for higher level mathematics, including achievements in Mathematics Challenges or Olympiads, is considered favourably.

 If you take the Admissions Test you will be able to release your scores to us - the CAAT will ask you to release your results to us soon after the results are released at the end of November.

 For students taking the Oxford MAT, we will be able to use those scores in place of the TMUA.
 We will email to ask if you took it and give us permission to see your mark.
 It will be used in a similar way to the TMUA.

 Note that without any such additional information, it is very difficult for us to distinguish between the majority of our applicants e.g. while the reference is important, it is very good for most of our applicants.